M-amir097/ipc/English.README.md

  } IPC_DATA_FOR_TEST_S;

 +// for IPC_USAGE_TYPE_NEW_SERVICE
-+typedef enum { // データ変化を監視・通知したい種別のみ用意 Only the types for which you want to monitor/notify data changes are available
++typedef enum { // Preparing only the type which we want to monitor/notify data change
 +    IPC_KIND_NS_PARAM1 = 0,
 +    IPC_KIND_NS_PARAM2
 +} IPC_KIND_NEW_SERVICE_E;
 +
-+typedef struct { // この用途で送受信する全データ All data sent and received for this usage
++typedef struct { // This part for sending and receiving all data
 +    int param1;
 +    int param2;
 +    int param3;